chenzhiyu28/stockPriceTicker/readme.md

-# Stock Price Ticker - Take-Home Challenge

-This is a full-stack, real-time stock ticker application built for a technical challenge.
-It features a .NET (C#) backend and a React (TypeScript) frontend.

 ## Tech Stack

 - **Backend:** .NET 8, ASP.NET Core, **SignalR**
 - **Frontend:** React, TypeScript, Vite, **SignalR-Client**, Chart.js

 ## How to Run

-This project uses `concurrently` to launch the backend and frontend with a single command.

 ### Prerequisites